wbf22/Java-Journeyman-Badge/checkList.md

 ### Spring

+This entire application is a spring app.
+It has one main component ClariceBrain.java which also contains two components Threads.java nad KeywordManager.java.
+Threads.java also contains a component DanceRunnable.java.
+In the seperate project miniSpringApp in miniSpringApp > xml I made a spring app with xml
 [comment]: <> (Write a spring application -- simple application &#40;simple xml configuration&#41;  -- Make a simple application with 3 components and two of the components use another component.
 Wire them up in spring and show that each is used.)

+In the seperate project miniSpringApp in miniSpringApp > annotation I made the same one with annotations
 [comment]: <> (Write a spring application -- simple application &#40;simple annotation configuration&#41;  -- Same as the simple XML app, but use Spring Annotations instead.)
 ### Testing